-G: When we source brands, we?re drawn to small companies with handmade or all natural products.
+G: When we source brands, we’re drawn to small companies with handmade or all-natural products.
 We are especially interested in supporting women-owned companies.
-We test products out on our communities?we have a meet-up group of more than 100 women so and we?ll show up with product samples to get their feedback and see what they like and don?t like.
-People keep telling us that they can?t find these products anywhere else in Seattle.
-A lot of the brands we carry aren?t here physically, so some of the people from our collective being able to pick up a product, smell it and feel it, that?s a cool aspect of bringing these brands here.
+We test products out in our communities.
+We have a meet-up group of more than 100 women so and we’ll show up with product samples to get their feedback and see what they like and don’t like.
+People keep telling us that they can’t find these products anywhere else in Seattle.
+A lot of the brands we carry aren’t here physically, so some of the people from our collective being able to pick up a product, smell it and feel it, that’s a cool aspect of bringing these brands here.

 What is surprising you most in your first year of business?

-M: What surprises me is just how fast we?re growing.
-We got some new products for a pop-up and looked in the back of the car and realized we don?t have enough room anymore.
-The overwhelming response of how much people want a low impact living store in Seattle is amazing.
-When we do pop-ups we get more awareness out there about low-impact living because we?re connecting with people who might not otherwise have?connected with us online if they haven?t searched for the right lifestyle terms.
-That?s exciting because people can learn about it and then connect with us online.
-People get a little light bulb in their head when they learn about some of the products we carry.
+M: What surprises me is just how fast we’re growing.
+We got some new products for a pop-up and looked in the back of the car and realized we don’t have enough room anymore.
+The overwhelming response of how much people want a low-impact living store in Seattle is amazing.
+When we do pop-ups we get more awareness out there about low-impact living because we’re connecting with people who might not otherwise have connected with us online if they haven’t searched for the right lifestyle terms.
+That’s exciting because people can learn about it and then connect with us online.
+People get a little light bulb in their heads when they learn about some of the products we carry.

 Where do you gain inspiration?

 G: I live on a sailboat in this beautiful corner of the Pacific Northwest.
 That forces me to live simply, have a smaller wardrobe, hand select the items I bring into my life and be really purposeful.
-With living on a boat, a lot of the things that we use (our soap, dish soap, shampoo, face wash) it all has to be biodegradable because it?s so close to the water.
-There?s a little starfish that lives on my doorstep; I?m doing this so that I can keep living in this place that I find so beautiful.
+With living on a boat, a lot of the things that we use (our soap, dish soap, shampoo, face wash) all have to be biodegradable because it’s so close to the water.
+There’s a little starfish that lives on my doorstep; I’m doing this so that I can keep living in this place that I find so beautiful.

 What does the future of Eco Collective look like?